bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 <p>(Several recent deep learning frameworks, including DyNet and TensorFlow Fold,
 were explicitly designed with this kind of dynamic computation in mind.)</p>

-<p>What we get at the end of the training process is not a single deep network, but
+<p>What we get at the end of the training process is not a single deep network,
-rather a collection of neural “modules”, each of which implements a single step of reasoning.
+but rather a collection of neural "modules", each of which implements a single step of reasoning.
 When we want to use our trained model on a new problem instance, we can assemble these modules dynamically to produce a new network structure tailored to that problem.</p>

 <p>One of the remarkable things about this process is that we don’t need to provide
-any low-level supervision for individual modules: the model never sees an isolated example of blue object or a “left-of” relationship.
+any low-level supervision for individual modules: the model never sees an isolated example of blue object or a "left-of" relationship.
 Modules are learned only inside larger composed structures, with only (question, answer) pairs as supervision.
 But the training procedure is able to <em>automatically</em> infer the correct relationship between pieces of structure and the computations they’re